ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 ## About this document

 This document is the MoJ IT Security - Password Standard.
-It helps you protect MoJ IT systems by providing information about how to choose and use passwords.
-Whenever you see the word 'system' in this information, it applies to:
+It helps you protect MoJ IT systems by telling you about choosing and using passwords.
+Whenever you see the word 'system' here, it applies to:

-- Hardware, such as laptops, PCs, servers, mobile devices, and any ICT equipment.
+- hardware, such as laptops, PCs, servers, mobile devices, and any ICT equipment
-- Software, such as operating systems or applications installed on hardware, or mobile device 'apps'.
+- software, such as the OS, or applications installed on hardware, or mobile device 'apps'
-- Services, such as remote databases or cloud-based tools like '[Slack](https://slack.com/)'.
+- services, such as remote databases or cloud-based tools like '[Slack](https://slack.com/)'

 ### How to use this document

 You should read this whole document.
-However, the essential things you need to know about passwords depends where and how they are being used:
+The main things you need to know about passwords depends where and how they are being used:

 | The password is for\.\.\. | Example scenarios where the password is used | Read the [Overview](#overview) section carefully, and also\.\.\. |
 |---|---|---|